TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Claim test script

-Run `node bot/scripts/claimTest.js <TON_ADDRESS> <AMOUNT>` to send TPC from the claim wallet manually.
+Run `npm run claim-test <TON_ADDRESS> <AMOUNT>` to send TPC from the claim wallet manually.
 The amount is specified in nanoTPC as expected by `tonClaim`.

 ## License